This Registry-Registrar Agreement (this "Agreement") is between

 VII.
 Start Up Plan.

-to join the live registration environment, it must pass Operational
+allowed to join the live registration environment, it must pass

-Test and Evaluation ("OT&E") certification.
-The OT&E process has two
+Operational Test and Evaluation ("OT&E") certification.
+The OT&E

 a) Verifying the correct operation of Registrar's client system,